will-s-h/treehacks/README.md

 # The Code Runner
+This is our TreeHacks 2023 repo for "The Code Runner", an educational game that teaches users how to code.

+## Group members
-treehacks 2023 repo. group members: William Huang, Sheden Andemicael, Charlie Abowd, Aniket Mahajan.
+William Huang, Sheden Andemicael, Charlie Abowd, Aniket Mahajan.